UoB-COMSM0166/2026-group-27/README.md

 ## 6.1 Qualitative Evaluation: Think Aloud

 During the TA tests, we asked participants to verbalise their thoughts and decision-making process while navigating the maze and completing tasks such as finding items and reaching the exit.
-This helps us identify unclear game concepts from a player’s perspective (Pellicone et al., 2022).
+This helped us identify unclear game concepts from a player’s perspective (Pellicone et al., 2022).

 Ten participants were recruited using convenience sampling from our weekly workshops, allowing us to receive quick feedback without requiring a controlled experiment.